ipfs/specs/src/http-gateways/path-gateway.md

 `12D3Koo...`) becomes a `libp2p-key` CIDv1 in base36.
 A gateway omits
 this header when it cannot produce such an authority: the root is invalid, the IPNS key uses a codec it does not support, or the DNS name does not convert to the `dnslink-name` form.
+In the DNSLink case, a name with no dot, like `examplenodot`, never becomes an authority: on each network it can point at different content.
+A dotted DNSLink name on a private network, like `example.local`, is fine.

 A content root longer than 63 characters is emitted in full and HTTP clients SHOULD accept it: the length guidance in :cite[ipfs-uri] and